Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     h)	IS.last_iter : how many iterations  to run not with SGD (at end of optimization), at these iterations, the noise and blur are           not randomized.

-    i)	IS.last_iter_flag : 1 - contuine SGD, 2 - global gradient, 3- batch the lowest correlation points, 4- adaptive sampling with             side info on corr (Gopal, Siddharth.
+    i)	IS.last_iter_flag : 1 - continue SGD, 2 - global gradient, 3- batch the lowest correlation points, 4- adaptive sampling with             side info on corr (Gopal, Siddharth.
 "Adaptive sampling for SGD by exploiting side information."
 International Conference on             Machine Learning.
 2016)

     j)	IS.thr_corr : threshold for correlation calc (used if last_iter_flag = 3 or 4)

-    k)	IS.upsample_fact : (default 1) if you wish to upsample the data, usufull if object space pixels are large compared to the               wavelength
+    k)	IS.upsample_fact : (default 1) if you wish to upsample the data, useful if object space pixels are large compared to the               wavelength

     l)	IS.update_Signal : 1 - update signal at second half of iterations (needs more iterations, but is more accurate - might overfit           the data), 0 - keep the image sum as initial guess